If you are one of the many Albuquerque residents who working from home, then making your home computer ergonomic should be a top priority.

 Multiple Factors to Make Your Home Computer Ergonomic

-As you explore the options for making your home computer ergonomic, the first step is to consider your body – your height, limbs and eyesight.
-The ideal ergonomic positions for you will not only be physiologically more comfortable but will also affect your psychology and focus.
+As you explore the options for making your home computer ergonomic, the first step is to consider your height, limbs and eyesight.
+The ideal ergonomic positions for you will not only be physiologically more comfortable but will also affect you psychologically and focus-wise.

-As you review our suggestions for home computer ergonomics, keep in mind that most of these changes and ideas are easy to adopt, but others might take slightly more effort.
-The main purpose is to help you make the most of your computer without any physical problems.
+As you review our suggestions for home computer ergonomics, keep in mind that some recommended changes are easy to adopt, but others might take slightly more effort.
+The main purpose here, is to help you make the most of your computer without any physical problems.

-A spine-supporting and completely ergonomic chair is not difficult to come across.
+A spine-supporting and ergonomic chair is not difficult to come across.
 Find a chair that doesn’t leave an area of your spinal curve unsupported and a seat that extends to just before your bent knees.
-Make sure the armrests are parallel to the desk, which means that you won’t have to flex or move your shoulders too often when using your computer.
+Make sure the armrests are parallel to the desk, which means that you won’t have to flex or move your shoulders excessively when using your computer.

 Display Screen (LCD or any other)

 The LCD should be directly in front of you at about an arm’s length away.
 Make sure the screen is facing you at eye level or marginally below.
-If you wear bifocals then for a comfortable view, lower the height of the LCD or any other display by an additional 1-2 inches.
-To prevent eye strain from long hours on a computer, adjust the brightness level of your screen or the size of the typeface you are utilizing.
+If you wear bifocals, lower the height of the LCD or any other display by an additional 1-2 inches.
+To prevent eye strain from long hours on a computer, adjust the brightness level of your screen or the font size.

 Peripherals (Mouse and Keyboard)